 The North African or Red-necked Ostrich (Struthio camelus camelus) is the largest Ostrich subspecies.
 It roamed West and North Africa before its local extinction from most of its former range.
 Currently, it’s ‘Critically Endangered’ (however, the parent species – Common Ostrich – is not endangered).

 In order to save the North African Ostrich, reintroduction projects have been launched in a number of countries where the species went extinct (e.g. Morocco and Tunisia) or severely declined (e.g. Sahel countries).

 In this context, the Moroccan Forestry Administration (HCEFLCD) started the first phase of the reintroduction of Sahelo-Saharan species.
 With its local partners (NGOs and elected bodies), the HCEFLCD created the Safia Acclimatization Reserve in 2008.

-The Red-necked Ostrich along with two other Sahelo-Saharan flagship species, namely the addax (Addax nasomaculatus) and the dama gazelle (Nanger dama mhorr), were reintroduced to the Safia reserve, located in the rural commune of Bir Guendouz.
+The North African Ostrich along with two other Sahelo-Saharan flagship species, namely the Addax (Addax nasomaculatus) and the Dama gazelle (Nanger dama mhorr), were reintroduced to the Safia reserve, located in the rural commune of Bir Guendouz.
 All these species are now almost fully acclimatized and breed in the wild (semi-captivity) in good conditions.

 When I first wrote this blog-post, the word ‘launched’ was written as ‘lunched’, which was funny mistake because the ostriches can be lunched (eaten at lunch!) as well.
 Laurie, a blog follower, commented in June 2013: “’lunched’ – I like it”.
 At the time, I didn’t notice the mistake so I didn’t understand his comment and didn’t reply.
 I only noticed the mistake when I wrote about the Namaqua Doves seen at Safia reserve during the release operation of Dama gazelle.